 The Tri-tronics Sport Upland G3 combo is a reliable and effective electronic-collar with a beeper unit.
 It has 10 Stimulation levels, with a nick and a 10 second (max) button.
 Up to 3 dogs can be connected to the transmitter.
 The switch to change which dog is getting stimulus is not easily bumped out-of-place.
 Some Tri-Tronics models use a toggle switch which could be bumped, and you stimulate the wrong dog by accident.

 Garmin purchased Tri-tronics and replaced the Sport Upland G3.
 Garmin’s unit is called the Delta Upland.
-It has an all new transmitter and receiver, but uses the Tri-Tronics beeper unit.
-One of the features that really intrigues me is that the receiver has a bark limiter built-in.
-I purchased a Delta Upland and an extra reciever.
-I like the Delta Upland even better, the transmitter is smaller and rechargeable, with smaller rechargeable receiver units. the transmitter is very easy to use, except if your have real heavy gloves on, then some of the buttons are hard to push.
+It has an all-new transmitter and receiver but uses the Tri-Tronics beeper unit.
+One of the features that really intrigues me is that the receiver has a bark limiter built in.
+I purchased a Delta Upland and an extra receiver.
+I like the Delta Upland even better, the transmitter is smaller and rechargeable, with smaller rechargeable receiver units. the transmitter is very easy to use, except if you have real heavy gloves on, then some of the buttons are hard to push.
 We also own two Garmin Bark Limiters.

 The Garmin Bark Limiter is a quality product.
 I have two Tri-tronics bark collars and two Garmin Bark Limiters.
 The Tri-tronics units work well, but the design and durability of the Garmin units is superior.
 I had a couple of other brands in the past and they were vastly inferior to either the Tri-tronics or the Garmin.

 The reason we have bark collars is neighborhood activity tends to set the pack to barking.
 The bark collars are necessary to be a good neighbor.